 Wakiso and Mukono: Uganda’s Booming Satellite Districts

-Wakiso and Mukono Ugandas Booming Satellite Districts
+Wakiso And Mukono Ugandas Booming Satellite Districts 1

 The districts of Wakiso and Mukono, flanking Kampala, have become epicenters of real estate growth, fueled by urban spillover, infrastructure improvements, and affordability.
 UBOS estimates population growth rates exceeding 7% annually, pressing demand for housing, commercial space, and community services.